-1. Check the oil level in the crankcase with the dipstick.
+1. Check the oil level in the crankcase with the dipstick (Fig. 5).
 The oil level must be in the waffled area on the stick.
 Never allow the level to go below this area.
-Follow the lubrication recommendations above.
+Follow the lubrication recommendations on this page (Fig. 4).